Home

 You should keep your pain within this comfortable range by adjusting your exercises.

-3. Finally, adjust your exercises according to the pain
+3. Finally, adjust your exercises according to your pain

-As a result, we recommend starting at low levels and increasing your exercise intensity gradually.
-That way, you’re less likely to aggravate your pain and more likely to stay on track with your recovery.
+We recommend starting with easy exercises and increasing your exercise intensity gradually.
+That way, you're less likely to aggravate your pain and more likely to stay on track with your recovery.

 Lower back pain icon